Phi Mu Alpha Sinfonia: Collegiate chapters

 Phi Mu Alpha has chartered 451 collegiate chapters at 445 colleges and universities across the United States in its history, of which 249 are currently active.
 Alpha chapter at the founding New England Conservatory was active from 1898 to 1977.
 It was reactivated in 1991 but subsequently became inactive again in 1995 and remains so today.
-Delta chapter at Ithaca College in Ithaca, New York was chartered on January 28, 1901 and is the oldest continuously active chapter of the fraternity.
+The Iota chapter at Northwestern University in Evanston, Illinois was chartered on April 29, 1910 and is the oldest continuously active chapter of the fraternity.

 Chapters are formed by the granting of charters to petitioning groups at qualified institutions of higher education.
 The only basic qualification for an institution to house a chapter of Phi Mu Alpha is that it offers a four-year degree in music.
 Before receiving a charter, petitioning groups must seek recognition as a colony.
 After being recognized as a colony, the petitioning group must complete the fraternity's Colony Program, which consists of numerous activities designed to help the group organize itself as an effective and viable branch of the fraternity.
 Once chartered, collegiate chapters have the authority to conduct activities in the name of the fraternity to further its Object.

-The fraternity's collegiate chapters participate in a broad range of activities emphasizing brotherhood, service, and music.
-In addition to purely social activities for the benefit of their members, chapters typically conduct activities such as: